Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Finding the best sunglasses for your round face shape is easy with a few tips.
 People with round face shapes have a few options when it comes to choosing their sunglasses shape.

-Here are the most popular types of frames for round shaped faces, along with their visual effects on your features:
+Here are the most popular frames for round shaped faces:

 If you aren’t sure if you have a round face, let’s go over what makes up a round face.